-Testing websites and applications
+Testing websites and applications for accessibility

 We test websites, web-based applications and stand-alone applications.

 Our accessibility testing is based on our expert analysis and understanding of WCAG2 and our experience with a wide range of websites, coding styles and content management systems.

 Our testing method

 We test for 635 different errors – 217 of our errors are tested using our automated testing tool OzART.

 Only 25 of these don’t require some further manual testing.

 - Flash applications